-Republicans in Congress proposed steep spending cuts to bring down the budget deficit on Monday but gave no ground on President Barack Obama’s call to raise taxes on the wealthiest Americans, and the proposal was quickly dismissed by the White House.
+Republicans in Congress proposed steep spending cuts to bring down the budget deficit on Monday but gave no ground on President Barack Obama’s call to raise taxes on the wealthiest Americans, and the proposal was dismissed by the White House.

 “Support (for the market) is based on a belief that Washington will come to some agreement before we go over the fiscal cliff,” said Art Hogan, managing director of Lazard Capital Markets in New York.

 He said that while the politicians are more concerned with showing a hard line in public, “their staffers are looking for middle ground.
 On the first show of flexibility from either side we’ll get a relief rally.”

 Obama will meet with U.S. governors at the White House on Tuesday to talk about the fiscal cliff, a package of tax increases and federal spending cuts that are due to begin Jan.
 1.

 Coach became the latest company to advance the date of its next dividend payment.
 Expectations of higher taxes on dividends kicking in next year have pushed many companies to pay special dividends this year or advance their next pay-back to investors.

 S&P 500 futures rose 1.9 points and were slightly above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
 Dow Jones industrial average futures rose 10 points, and Nasdaq 100 futures added 3 points.

 A light data calendar for Tuesday includes the Institute for Supply Management-New York release of its November index of regional business activity at 9:45 a.m.
 (1445 GMT).